pratiksha-naikk/BlogIt./README.md

 Save your project in C:\xampp\htdocs\

-Start the website by going to http://localhost/ and selecting your website.
+Start the website by going to http://localhost/ and select your website.